 Good to Know

 Cadillac Summit Road is a 3-mile scenic drive to the highest peak within Acadia National Park.
-It is the most popular part of the park to visit and therefore draws the most congestion.
+It is the most popular part of the park and, therefore, draws the most traffic and congestion.

 Tickets can be purchased for either the sunrise or the daytime.
 You can enter for up to 90 minutes after your reserved time.
-You can only purchase one sunrise ticket every seven days, whereas the daytime ticket can be pre-booked as many times as you wish.
+You can only purchase one sunrise ticket every seven days, whereas the daytime ticket can be pre-booked as often as you wish.

 Timed reservations only apply to private vehicles; hikers and bicyclists do not require a permit.

-NB RVs and any vehicles over 21 feet are not permitted on Cadillac Summit Road.
+NB RVs and vehicles over 21 feet are prohibited on Cadillac Summit Road.

 Zion National Park, Utah